jMetal/jMetalSP/docs/howto.rst

       selection = new BinaryTournamentSelection<>(
         	new RankingAndCrowdingDistanceComparator<PermutationSolution<Integer>>());

-      InvertedGenerationalDistance<PointSolution> igd =
+    // STEP 2.2.
+Create the quality indicator InvertedGenerationalDistance<PointSolution> igd =
         	new InvertedGenerationalDistance<>();
-      CoverageFront<PointSolution> coverageFront = new CoverageFront<>(0.005,igd);
+          // STEP 2.3.
+Create the threshold for showing a changing in the Pareto front during the optimzation process CoverageFront<PointSolution> coverageFront = new CoverageFront<>(0.005,igd);
     		DynamicAlgorithm<List<PermutationSolution<Integer>>, AlgorithmObservedData> algorithm;
       algorithm = new DynamicNSGAIIBuilder<>(crossover, mutation, new DefaultObservable<>(),coverageFront)